 The basic underlying technologies involve communications, computing, and storage.
 The DOA is basically agnostic about reasonable technical choices here.
 As has been the case with the rest of the Internet, which relies on the same three basic underlying technologies, the Internet architecture has worked over a scaling factor of about a million or more in each technology and continues to scale beyond that.
 The Internet architecture was (and is) about making things work together regardless of what they are.
 The DOA has the same set of attributes, but at a finer level of information granularity.
 As communication, computation and storage continue to evolve, the role of the DOA should also be essentially independent of those evolutionary developments.

-Blockchain technology first caught the public imagination with the introduction of bitcoin in the late 2000 time frame, and has subsequently been considered in various forms by the financial community.
+Blockchain technology first caught the public imagination with the introduction of bitcoin in the late 2000 time frame, and has subsequently been considered in various forms by the financial community and others.
 It should be noted, however, that the origins of this technology, in particular, the chaining of operations on units of information in digital form, called packages, containers or more generally digital objects, find their roots in communications work that took place over a half century ago, and from research and development efforts in computer technology (particularly programming languages such as LISP) going back almost as far.
 In May 1997, around 45 companies expressed support for this technology in a Cross-Industry Working Team (XIWT) report: “Managing Access to Digital Information: an Approach Based on Digital Objects and Stated Operations.”

 While there are many approaches taken or underway with respect to blockchain technology, it is asserted that the technology has the apparent virtue of having no central authority (although a “centralized” resolution mechanism would likely be required), and that changing transactions is virtually impossible.
 This is best understood as a way of managing digital objects: conceptually, a block is a digital object.
 Blocks are linked together to form the blockchain; and the linking usually involves hashing them together in a specific structured way.
 The DOA places no restrictions on the elements of a digital object, so hashing and linking them is clearly permitted.
 The blockchain needs an identifier in order to specify to which blockchain a block is to be added; and, since digital objects can contain other digital objects (a repository being an example of such a digital object that contains other digital objects), a blockchain may clearly be viewed as a digital object as well.